usnistgov/ARIAC/wiki/qualifiers/qualifier.md

 ### qual1

 - This trial focuses on baseline kit building.
     - One order with 2 shipments.
-Both shipments need to be built on the same agv (`agv3`).
+One shipment on `agv2` and one shipment on `agv3`.
     - Agility challenges:
       - Faulty sensors will be triggered after a second product is placed on any agv.
       - Faulty gripper: A blue battery will drop from the gripper's grasp when placing this part on the agv.